cloudredux/product-notices-woocommerce/readme.txt

 Sure, if you have a configured a global notice to show on products and would like to display additional information, promo, discount notice or any other type of notice on a product page; you can simply head straight to the __Edit Product__ screen for a product and add the notice.
 In this case, both the Global and Per-Product notice would be displayed on that product page.

-= Can I disable global notice for one or more products? = If you want some of the product pages on your store to not display the global notice that you have set up, just head to the __Edit Screen__ for the products(s) and locate the __Global Notice__ metabox in the sidebar.
+= Can I disable global notice for one or more products? = If you want some of the product pages on your store to not display the global notice that you have set up, just head to the __Edit Screen__ for the product(s) and locate the __Global Notice__ metabox in the sidebar.
 Check that box to hide the global notice on that product page.

 = Is HTML supported in the notice text field? =
 Yes you can use standard HTML tags to customize and set-up notices to your liking!